 FlowCast® uses a simple 2:1 mix ratio and can be combined with Liquid or Metallic pigments to create custom colors and effects.
 It has been formulated specifically for larger projects such as river tables, ocean tables, and encapsulated objects.

 FlowCast is intended for pours of 13-38mm (0.5-1.5”) per layer, with a maximum pour volume of 30L.
 FlowCast can be worked (trimmed, routed, sanded, and finished) using the same tools you have in your woodshop.

-With the ability to cast up to 1.5” thick, FlowCast® is perfect for pouring river tables, ocean tables, and any other deep pour applications or casting in silicone molds.
+With the ability to cast from ½” to 1½” thick pours, FlowCast is perfect for river tables, ocean tables, and any other deep pour or large casting application.

-In a clean, dry container; combine (by volume) 2 parts resin with 1 part hardener, and mix thoroughly for 2 minutes.
-Then add desired pigments, continuing to mix until the epoxy is completely colored.
-After mixing, pour the epoxy into your mold.
-See our Knowledge Base for more detailed tutorials.
+In a clean, dry container combine (by volume) 2 parts resin with 1 part hardener and mix thoroughly for 4-5 minutes.
+Add Liquid, Metallic, or Glitter pigments as desired and mix until evenly dispersed.

 Working area should be clean, dry, and free of dust.
 FlowCast can be poured at 13-38mm (0.5-1.5”) per layer.
 FlowCast will not shrink while curing under normal conditions.
 However, it may slowly fill cracks and voids in live edge wood pieces, causing the resin level to drop.
 Be prepared to add more epoxy as needed.